-Each year the Junior League of Greenwich awards up to $2,500 to a community organization based in Greenwich, CT to provide financial support for a community need that is not being met by current Junior League projects or programs.
-The grant is intended to fund new initiatives or expand programs relating to community needs, not subsidize existing programs, and will be presented in the Spring of each year.
+Each year the Junior League of Greenwich awards up to $5,000 to a community organization based in Greenwich, CT to provide financial support for a community need that is not being met by current Junior League projects or programs.
+The grant is intended to fund new initiatives or expand programs relating to community needs, rather than subsidize existing programs.
+This grant will be presented in the Spring of 2020.

-The Junior League of Greenwich proudly presents its 2018 Community Grant Award to Kids in Crisis.
+The Junior League of Greenwich presented the 2019 Community Grant Award to Kids in Crisis and Open Arts Alliance.

 In 2019 the Junior League of Greenwich awarded $3,000 to Kids In Crisis and $2,000 to the Open Arts Alliance.
 The grant of $3,000 to Kids In Crisis will support the Lighthouse program, specifically funding a promotional video.
 In 2018, Kids In Crisis took over Lighthouse, a program that serves lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth and their allies with a safe space weekly meeting.
 Teens can drop in to share life experiences and feelings in a confidential, non-threatening environment, and socialize and share common bonds.
 Lighthouse also hosts guest speakers, trips, barbecues, parties and movie nights.
 Lighthouse encourages LGBTQ youth to live their best, healthiest and most authentic lives.
 The video, which will be featured on the Kids In Crisis website and used in presentations, will showcase what Lighthouse has done and intends to do in the community, while celebrating LGBTQ youth.